InfosecOTB/td-ai-modeler-plugin/README.md

    ```

 4. **Prepare input files**
-   - Place your Threat Dragon schema file in `./input/`
+   - The Threat Dragon schema file is already in `./input/`
    - Place your threat model JSON file in `./input/`

 5. **Run the application**